KalebKE/FSensor/README.md

 ## FSensor V2.x
 FSensor has some breaking API changes for v2.0.

-* The output is returned in the format of SensorManager.getOrientation() so the sensors can be swapped directly with existing Android implementations.
+* The output is returned in the format of SensorManager.getOrientation() so the sensors can be swapped directly with existing Android implementations of SensorManager.getOrientation() and getDefaultSensor(SENSOR_TYPE_ROTATION_VECTOR).
 * RxJava has been removed as a dependency in favor of FSensor's own simple Observer known as SensorSubject.

 There is also a bug fix for the fused sensors where the 'handed-ness' of the Z-axis (azimuth) was reveresed and the order of rotation on the integrations wasn't correct.
 These issues have been resolved and corner case rotations should work as expected.